Top 10 Reasons to Drive to the Moroccan Desert

 This fortified village, or ksar, was once an important stop along the caravan route between Marrakech and the Sahara.
 Now only inhabited by a handful of families, Ait Ben Haddou is still worth seeing as a remarkable example of traditional earthen architecture.
 Plus, for all of you Game of Thrones fans, Ait Ben Haddou was one of the show’s filming sites.

-3. The Town of the Green Doors
+Tinghir: Town of the Green Doors

 Morocco has a lot of beige architecture.
 A lot.
 So when we came to the outskirts of Tinghir, where everyone paints their doors green (or occasionally some related color), I breathed a sigh of relief.
 I’m not sure there’s much else to say about this provincial capital, but I just loved the doors.

-4. The Ziz River Valley
+The Ziz River Valley: A Green Desert

 The Ziz River runs through a region known as the Tafilalt, which is the largest Saharan oasis in Morocco.
 It’s amazing to see a striking seam of green (much of it date palms) open up against the stark Moroccan desert.